Shanky1464/Space-game-1/readme.txt

 This is a python game
+should work